lybrn/worklog-cli/README.md

 5. Run: `worklog cats month clientname`

-This will print all the categories for the given munch that match clientname.
+This will print all the categories for the given month that match clientname.
 Now that you've done the first two steps above, this step should show a single row - just your clientname and it's correct rate.

 6. Run: `worklog brackets month clientname`

 This will show every value placed in brackets next to your dates, categories or sittings.
-So you should see the clients rate, and your should see the names of any project names you are using.
+So you should see the clients rate, and your should see the names of any project names, statuses, or task types you are using.
 Confirm that all project names are written once and spelled correctly.
 If you want to change the name of a project, now is a good time to find-replace it throughout your worklog file.

 7. Run: `worklog titles month clientname`